 Medications, physical therapy, and surgery aren’t always the most effective treatments for injuries and other musculoskeletal pain.
 Platelet-rich plasma (PRP) is a regenerative therapy that promotes faster healing using growth factors found in your own blood.
-For more information on how PRP boosts the recovery of injured tendons, ligaments, muscles, and joints, call or make an appointment online today with Dr. German Zermeno at the American Institute of Natural Medicine in Santa Ana, California.
+For more information on how PRP boosts the recovery of injured tendons, ligaments, muscles, and joints, call or make an appointment online today with Dr. German Zermeno at the American Institute of Natural Medicine in Tustin, California.

 Your blood consists of plasma, red cells, white cells, and platelets.
 Each element plays a vital role in your health an function; your platelets aid in clotting and contain proteins called growth factors, which promote healing.